The 30 Best Walk-Up Songs in Baseball History

 2Pac ft.
 Dr. Dre, “California Love” (Kenley Jansen)

 This one’s a no-brainer.
-When you’re the closer for the Dodgers, you’ve pretty much got no choice but to welcome everybody to the wild, wild West as you make your way to the mound.
+When you’re the closer for the Dodgers, as Jansen was for nearly a decade, you’ve pretty much got no choice but to welcome everybody to the wild, wild West as you make your way to the mound.

 AC/DC, “Thunderstruck” (John Smoltz, Noah Syndergaard)